For the complete documentation index, see llms.txt

 Response

-The response shows the document type, here a plain text document, and a documentId for the uploaded document:
+The "Upload a new document" response shows the document type, here a plain text document, and a documentId for the uploaded document:

 {